 Pain management is one of the most important aspects of palliative care.
 Because it is now considered a medical specialty, you may wish to consult a physician well versed in pain management if your physician seems unable or unwilling to provide adequate pain control.

 Many people with cancer experience pain.
 Statistics show that 30 to 40 per cent of patients in active cancer therapy, and 70 to 90 percent of patients with advanced cancer report pain.
-In most cases, pain can be controlled through medications prescribed according to the World Health Organization’s Analgesic Ladder, an approach using various levels of medication based on the severity of pain.
+In most cases, pain can be controlled through medications prescribed according to the World Health Organization's Analgesic Ladder, an approach using various levels of medication based on the severity of pain.
 This type of pain treatment, using drugs, is called pharmacological therapy.
 Medications may include innon-opioid pain relievers, opioid pain relievers, adjuvant medications (those whose primary purpose is not for pain, but for other conditions), and topical treatments such as a patch, gel, or cream.
-A study published the Annals of Oncology found a reluctance among cancer patients to take opioid medications due to a belief that such medications are offered only at the end of life.
+A study published the Annals of Oncology found a reluctance among cancer patients to take opioid medications due to a belief that such medications are offerred only at the end of life.